bitmxittz/Full-Comiplation-Guide/bmxt-qt-windows.md

 #### 3. Download and Compile QT

-a. download github source code
+a. download and compile qt

-b. compile qt wallet
+b. compile bitmxittz qt wallet